 So, searching for peace and quiet, we found 3 amazing spots in Peneda-Gerês that are not as popular, and are equally, if not more, amazing!
-Let’s start with our first surprise…

 This time we wanted to be close to waterfalls and lagoons that we have never seen before, and if possible to visit a few iconic places.

 Soajo is a very small village with less than 1000 inhabitants and among wild horses, donkeys, cats, and dogs, everyone seems to live a peaceful and friendly life.

 We parked in a motorhome parking lote with all the necessary means for a good stay and this spot was a few meters from the biggest tourist attraction in the surroundings, the Soajo granaries.

 What a place… on the top of massive stones, granaries were built with stone in specific locations to catch the most sun possible to dry corn.

 The colors you see here are like from a fairy tale!
 Even better, it has a little jungle rope, like a liana, that you can use to swing around.

 The best thing, we parked easily, we didn’t need to walk much and after a few dozens of stairs, we were in this paradisiac place.

-Fafião's Natural Pools
+2. Fafião's Natural Pools

 The village looked so traditionally, picturesque, and calm and that was exactly what we were in need of.
-We also noticed that not far from the village (1,5 km) there was a beautiful little bridge offering a few lagoons below filled with transparent waters, so what else did we need?
-Just to hit the road!
+We also noticed that not far from the village (1,5 km) there was a beautiful little bridge offering a few lagoons below filled with transparent waters.

 Without a doubt, we drove to Fafião expecting one of the best days in Peneda-Gerês having the feeling of seeing something for the first time.
 And guess what?
 Yes, we had one of the best days in Gerês ever!

 Secondly, it was very easy to find, we literally just asked our friend Google for directions.
 Despite the inclination at some points, the road was smooth and you can reach these pools easily.

 There we spent a great day… suntan, beautiful view, great water, not many people, so I think you get the picture!
 After this day we decided that we needed to explore Peneda-Gerês National Park much more.

-7 Lagoons of Xertelo
+3. 7 Lagoons of Xertelo

 On the opposite side of Gerês National Park, there is a small village called Xertelo and it is a starting point of a painful but rewarding hike!

-Honestly, fear not and face the challenge because it is what we call “doable”.
+Honestly, fear not and face the challenge because it is what we call “doable”!
 We are not physically prepared for big hiking adventures, neither basic ones.
 But if we did it, you can do it as well!

-The view was great and when we arrived there were a few cows, sheep, and even a bull hanging around eating!
+The view was great and when we arrived, there were a few cows, sheep, and even a bull hanging around eating!
 (Note: it’s not allowed to sleep out of the campsites in Peneda-Gerês National Park, we did it at our own risk).

 We spent a calm night with great van-made food, candles, wine, and a million stars above us!
 It was so good that we extended the night session and as a consequence, we woke up late for our massive hiking challenge.

 To make it even better, we didn’t have proper directions so we got lost in the beginning a couple of times, but after teaming up with another adventurous couple, we found our way!

 The place is perfect, not just because it’s remote, so it’s isolated from mass tourism, but its natural beauty is really mesmerizing.

-The return hike wasn’t so bad, some clouds appeared to feel sorry for us and covered the sun most of the time so it was a piece of cake (except the beginning because it’s quite stiff).
+The return hike wasn’t so bad, some clouds appeared to feel sorry for us and covered the sun most of the time, so it was a piece of cake (except the beginning because it’s quite stiff).
 In the end, we had a couple of beers with our new friends and hit the road again!